 How To Care For Your New Jewelry

-You've gotten your Walker Metalsmiths Celtic Jewelry and love wearing it, so now what?
-Proper storage, care, and cleaning can help your jewelry to look it's best and ensure it's wearable condition.
-Jewelry like many things we wear and use in our everyday life does require maintenance over time, but there are some simple things you can do to care for your favorite pieces.
+You've received your Walker Metalsmiths Celtic Jewelry and love wearing it, so now what?
+Proper storage, care, and cleaning can help your jewelry look its best and ensure its wearable condition.
+Jewelry, like many things we wear and use in everyday life, requires maintenance over time, but there are simple things you can do to care for your favorite pieces.
+All our jewelry is backed by our Walker's Guarantee, which covers repairs for one year from purchase.

 • Store jewelry in a clean, dry, and closed location like a jewelry box, bag, or pouch to prevent tarnish and damage.